 - A. Loosen the seatpost clamp with the Allen key.
-On the seatpost, locate the minimum insertion line. - B. Insert the seatpost into the frame beyond the minimum insertion line, then hand tighten the clamp using the Allen key, enough so the seatpost can't be pulled from the frame. - C. Remove the fork protector packaging. - D. Carefully lift the bike from the box and gently place the fork ends on the ground.
+On the seatpost, locate the minimum insertion line. - B. Insert the seatpost into the frame beyond the minimum insertion line. - C. Hand tighten the clamp using the Allen key, enough so the seatpost can't be pulled from the frame.
+You will fully tighten it later.